There are approximately 85 Indian Rupees (₹) to a pound and 65 to a US Dollar. Rupees are circulated in notes of 10, 20, 50, 100, 500 and 2000.

-We recommend scheduling an appointment with your doctor well in advance, who can offer qualified advice whilst also taking into account your medical history.
+We recommend scheduling an appointment with your doctor at least four weeks in advance, who can offer qualified advice whilst also taking into account your medical history.
 Recommended boosters include Hepatitis A, Tetanus and Typhoid.
 Other vaccines to discuss with your GP are Cholera, Diptheria, Hepatitis B, Japanese Encephalitis and Rabies.
 Rajasthan and the surrounding area is considered to be a “low-to-no-risk” area for Malaria and not high enough to warrant antimalarial tablets for most travellers.

 Whilst in India, we recommend sticking to bottled water, and ensuring the seal is opened by you or in your presence.
 Aerated drinks such as soda and sparkling water are fine.
 If taking ice cubes in your drink do check that they’ve been made with filtered or mineral water.

-We’d recommend eating moderately for the first few days to allow your system to get used to the changes, though western dishes such as pasta are widely available in hotels and restaurants as well.
+We’d recommend eating moderately for the first few days to allow your system to get used to the changes, though familiar western options are available in hotels and restaurants as well.